Monday – Friday / 8:00am-4:00pm (or by appointment)

 The purpose of the scholarship is to provide one-time financial assistance to students in the following Health Professions – Medicine, Nursing, Pharmacy, Physical Therapy or Optometry.

-The application deadline is March 1, 2018 for the 2018-2019 scholarship.
 For more details visit the Scholarship section of the website.